UK right to rent checks: information for hosts

 • purpose and duration of visit

-• record copy of passport/travel document ID to confirm nationality and right to rent in the UK
+• record copy of passport/travel document to confirm nationality and right to rent in the UK

-• request copy of VISA/immigration status/travel document showing any time-limited dates of right to rent in the UK (within 28 days of arrival)
+• request the Right to Rent Share Code and perform the online checks at Gov.uk, noting any time-limits to their right to rent in the UK (within 28 days of arrival)

-Our charge (long stay guests only) is a single flat rate ‘right to rent check’ fee to request and record the relevant document copies: £25 per adult
+Our charge is a single flat rate ‘right to rent check’ fee to request and record the relevant document copies: £25 per adult

 Your bit